mblonyox/pm2-ntfy-monitor/README.md

 ## Message merge and postpone sending

 When our application is executed in cluster mode, there will be many processes.
 And if we restart the application, every process will trigger a `restart` event and all the events will be notified to us.
-I think this is unnecessary and use a message queue to avoid this behaviour.
+I think this is unnecessary and use a message queue to avoid this behavior.

 The message queue receives messages and merges the same event.
 Then it uses a scheduler to finish the notify task.